Many or all companies we feature compensate us. Compensation and editorial

 Bonus featuresHigh-yield savings account, credit builder card, AI assistant, free money management tools

-Mobile banking apps that let you borrow money
+Mobile banking apps that loan you money

 These platforms are more than just cash advance apps—they’re full-service mobile banks.
 To qualify for advances, you’ll typically need to open a checking account with them and set up direct deposit.
 You can’t just link an existing bank account you already have.